openziti/ziti-doc/docfx_project/ziti/identities/creating.md

 * One Time Token (ott) identites using a 3rd Party CA
 * 3rd Party auto-enrolled identities

+## Choosing an Identity Type

+Choosing which type of identity you are creating comes down to whether you are using a 3rd Party CA or not.
+If the network does not have a 3rd Party Certificate configured the only option is to use the One Time Token identity.

+If one or more 3rd Party CA is installed you will need to understand the intention of each 3rd Party certificate.

+Each of the types of identities are secure it just depends on your actual network setup as to which type to choose.
+If you don't know - just use the one time token identity.
+The identity can always be recreated at a later date and replaced if necessary.

 ### One Time Token (OTT)

 One time token identities are the type of identities available to all Ziti networks.
 A one time token identity will have a token generated at the time of the identity's creation.
 This token is then submitted at some point in the future as part of the [enrollment](./enrolling.md) process.
 Once an identity is successfully enrolled - the one time token is no longer valid and cannot be used to enroll the same identity again.

 One time tokens are delivered from the Ziti Controller as a [jwt](https://tools.ietf.org/html/rfc7519) and the token expires 24 hours after the identity is created.
 The token is downloadable via the basic UI provided in the [Ziti Edge -